You want intellectual property advice that makes sense to your business.

 Making Room for IP Strategy in the Boardroom

-The approach taken to IP issues, and the importance of the IP assets of the company, fits within the larger context of enterprise strategic planning and management and the board should work together to ensure that the risk profile of IP strategy is in line with the remainder of the corporate structure and plans.
+The approach taken to IP issues, and the importance of the IP assets of the company, fits within the larger context of enterprise strategic planning and management and the board should work together to ensure that the risk profile of IP strategy is in line with the remainder of the corporate structure.

 WHAT WE DO

 As companies expand their product lines or enter new geographic markets, it is important to keep an eye on the evolution of your IP practices and portfolio to be sure you maintain the necessary protection for your intellectual assets.
 Your IP position might even need to be morphed as a position which was clear in one business area might not be available as your business expands.

 From the procurement of patents or trademark registrations on the front end of the process, through to enforcement or defense of infringement litigation, we have experience representing clients working in in the agricultural and food industry in the past, both in Canada and around the world.
 We have experience managing trademark portfolios in the hundreds of different brands around the world for distributed multinational operations and have advised many clients in these industries in the creation or negotiation or enforcement of licensing and distribution agreements, and other contracts touching on IP law.